Small Intestinal Bacterial Overgrowth: What to Know

 - Adequate Sleep: Prioritizing sleep is vital.
 Establish a relaxing bedtime routine and aim for 7-9 hours of sleep each night.

-- Time Management: Organizing your schedule and breaking tasks into manageable portions can reduce feeling overwhelmed.
+- Time Management: Organizing your schedule and breaking tasks into manageable portions can reduce feelings of being overwhelmed.

 - Support Systems: Connecting with friends, family, or support groups can provide emotional help.
-Talking about your experiences can alleviate feelings of isolation.
+Discussing your experiences can help alleviate feelings of isolation.

 - Limit Caffeine and Alcohol: Both can increase anxiety and exacerbate digestive problems.
 It may be beneficial to reduce or eliminate these from your routine.

-- Relaxation Techniques: Progressive muscle relaxation, deep breathing exercises, or gentle stretching practises like Yin yoga can help manage physical tension.
+- Relaxation Techniques: Progressive muscle relaxation, deep breathing exercises, or gentle stretching practices, such as Yin yoga, can help manage physical tension.

-- Journaling: Writing down thoughts and feelings can be a great way to process stress and monitor triggers related to digestive issues.
+- Journaling: Writing down thoughts and feelings can be an effective way to process stress and identify triggers related to digestive issues.

 - Professional Help: If stress becomes unmanageable, seek help from a therapist or counsellor specializing in stress management or digestive-related issues.